Vukotije/Analiza-i-implementacija-metoda-interpolacije-u-digitalnoj-obradi-zvuka/README.md

 # Analiza-i-implementacija-metoda-interpolacije-u-digitalnoj-obradi-zvuka
-Project for extra credit in course of "Numerical algorithms and numerical software", more info in README
+Project for extra credit in course of "Numerical algorithms and numerical software"